SiriHate/Kafka-And-Gatling-Project/README.md

-# SberTask
+# KafkaAndGatlingProject
-SberTask is a project consisting of three services: ProducerServices, ConsumerService, and LoadTest.
+KafkaAndGatlingProject is a project consisting of three services: ProducerServices, ConsumerService, and LoadTest.
 Producer Services and Consumer Service utility Spring to interact with the Apache Kafka message broker, while LoadTest employs Gatling for performance testing.
 The project includes a Docker Compose configuration for easy setup and a set of useful commands for working with Apache Kafka.